These Gmail tips and tricks can make sending, reading, and managing your emails faster and easier, saving you an incredible amount of time.

 - Click on the Settings icon (gear icon) and then click See all settings.

 - Click on Advanced > Templates and switch it to Enable.

-- Click on the Save button to save changes to your settings.
+- Click Save to save changes to your Gmail settings.

-- Go to the compose window and type in the template you want to save.
+- Go to the Compose window and craft in the template you want to save.